container-storage-interface/spec/spec.md

   // This field overrides the general CSI size limit.
   // The size of this field SHALL NOT exceed 256 bytes. string node_id = 1;

-  // The volume IDs that the CO believes are currently published to this
-  // node.
-This field is OPTIONAL.
-  // This SHOULD include all volumes that the CO considers published,
-  // including those with uncertain status (e.g., publish RPC failed).
-  // The SP MAY use this information to calculate the maximum number
-  // of volumes that can be published to the node.
-  // For example, if the node has a maximum of 16 publishable volumes
-  // and 10 volumes are already published, but only 8 reported by the
-  // CO, then the SP SHOULD infer that the remaining 2 volumes are not
-  // managed by CSI and only report 14 max_volumes_per_node.
-  repeated string published_volume_ids = 2;
 }

 message ControllerGetNodeInfoResponse {